ruchi3008/mobile-flashcards/README.md

 5) Install Android emulator and run an emulator.
 6) Execute command yarn start.
 7) Use Android Emulator or Expo app on your mobile to run the project.
+   Steps to use Expo to run React Native Applications can be found at https://docs.expo.io/versions/latest/guides/create-react-native-app.html

 Overview
 1) Components